Scottish Championships Relay

 Thanks are due to many people, but especially to Mikey and EUOC for grabbing my all-controls map and collecting everything in next to no time, and to Trina for sorting access and permissions with relentless calm (if that's a thing).

 In a year or so the rhodo cuttings will be gone, but there's already evidence of regrowth.
 If that gets sprayed this year the wood could become a gem.
 If not, this may be the orienteering highpoint.

 Organiser: Max Carcas (email: chairman AT interlopers.org.uk)

 Entry fees will be by club £36 for classes 1-6 and £18 for Junior classes 7-8.

-The closing date for pre-entries is Sunday 7th May.
+The closing date for pre-entries was Sunday 7th May.
 Late entries may be possible, contact the Organiser.

 In the event of cancellation, the organising team reserves the right to retain all or part of the entry fees to cover any costs associated with the event.

 Relay Declarations should be made through clubs online ahead of time with entries (this will be much appreciated as it will help the entries team).
 Late changes can be made at enquiries in the Event Arena up until 5pm on the Saturday.
 It is not necessary for all team members to be from the same club, however, only teams comprising three BOF members from the same Scottish club will be eligible to be Scottish champions.